HenryBernreuter/Basic-Data-Visualizations-In-R/README.md

 # DataVisualizationsInR
-This will be an example by example guide to R programming lanuage.
+This will be an example by example guide to R programming language.